AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 chart.scrollTo(110);
 ```

 The {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api} and {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} methods display the given row either at the beginning or at the end of the visible area if it is possible.
-Please note that numbering of rows starts from 0.
+Please note that the numbering of rows starts from 0.

 ```
 // scroll the chart to the given row